denizgulbahar/react-native-wrapper/README.md

 **Quick Integration:** Seamlessly integrate this component into your Android and iOS mobile applications.

 **Customizability:** The application is highly customizable and supports vibrant gradient transitions for backgrounds.
-It includes features like keyboard avoidance, safe area handling, and dynamic adaptation, especially when integrating FlatList components.
+Users can easily adjust gradient colors to match their branding or aesthetic preferences, creating a personalized experience.
+Gradient direction can be modified, allowing users to choose the flow of colors (e.g., linear, radial), enhancing the visual appeal and contextual relevance of the design.
+Additionally, the opacity of the gradients can be fine-tuned to achieve the desired level of transparency, which helps in emphasizing or de-emphasizing content behind the gradient.

 **Ease of Use:** Enables straightforward integration for easy usage.